 The Prefect Role

 The role of Prefect is an important one and if appointed students will be accepting a position of considerable responsibility.
-It is also a very exciting role and will give the opportunity to both develop leadership skills and have significant influence on the daily life of the school.
+It is also a very exciting one and will give the opportunity to develop leadership skills and have significant influence on the daily life of the school.

-Prefects are expected to perform many diverse roles some of which are listed below.
+As such prefects are expected to perform many roles some of which are listed below.

-1. Provide a role model to which other students should aspire and be an ambassador for our school
+- Provide a positive role model to which other students should aspire.

-2. Meet the highest standards of politeness, courtesy, dress, attendance and punctuality
+- Meet and maintain the highest standards of courtesy, uniform, appearance attendance and punctuality

-7. Help to lead promotional activities for the school, including charity events
+- Help to lead promotional activities for the school, including charity events.

 Students applying to be a prefect should demonstrate:

-That they are a positive role model to other students with regard to their effort, conduct, presentation and commitment to the ethos of our school
+That they are a positive role model to other students in terms of Attitude to Learning, conduct and commitment to our expectations.

 Their excellent record of attendance and punctuality